larry-athey/boilermaker/Instructions/WebUI.md

 ### Third WebUI Data Card

 The third WebUI card displays all of the user configurable settings.
+These are also updated on a random time basis since the Boilermaker has a complete HTTP API that allows it to be remotely configured by another device on the same network.